Winter in our port

 There are kids in our neighborhood

 We live in the big boat area of the Arsenal.
 Our neighbors are French families, some of whom we have known since 2001.
-Our neighbor's son, who is now 10, used to play with a wooden sword that his father made for him when he was little.
+Our barge is doubled with our neighbor's barge, and their son, who is now 10, used to play with a wooden sword that his father made for him when he was little.
 Dressed in his cape and sword, we would play on the quay.
-We watched from our wheelhouse as he would fight off an army of imaginary soldiers who were trying to conquer his homeland.
-One year, when he was about seven, he got a broom handle horse for Christmas.
-As the family went off to Grandma's house, he had on his cape and sword, and he carried his trusty steed across our boat to the pontoon where he swung his leg over and galloped off after his family.
+We watched from our wheelhouse as he fought off an army of imaginary soldiers trying to conquer his homeland.
+One year he got a broom handle horse for Christmas.
+As the family went off to Grandma's house, he had on his cape and sword, and he carried his trusty steed across our boat to the pontoon, where he swung his leg over and galloped off after his family.
 We couldn't help but smile.

 Both boats moored behind us belong to young couples.
 One couple is expecting their first baby in February.
-Recently we heard construction noises coming from the inside of their boat, and when we asked, they told us that they were building a cabin for the baby.
+Recently we heard construction noises coming from inside their ship, and when we asked, they told us they were building a cabin for the baby.

 The other couple has two children and a very charming cat called Nina.
-We have always been amazed by Nina and her, je ne sais quoi.
-She is different from other cats in that she can make people stop and pet her.
-It happens all of the time, and we always wonder just how she does it.
+We have always been amazed by Nina and her je ne sais quoi.
+She is different from other cats because she makes people stop and pet her.
+It always happens, and we always wonder how she does it.
 About six months ago, an adorable Jack Russell puppy, Dude, was added to the family.
-He was smaller than Nina in the beginning, and now they are about the same size.
-Nina does not spend much time with her family as she seems to be more interested in how many strangers she can attract.
+In the beginning, he was smaller than Nina, and now they are about the same size.
+Nina does not spend much time with her family as she seems more interested in how many strangers she can attract.
 Dude has a mind of his own and never comes when called, so we often hear not only the kids but sometimes the parents calling out "Dude" with a bit of frustration in their voices and a French pronunciation that makes us smile as we turn to each other and say, "Duuuude" is loose again.

-Down the pontoon a bit, another young family has a nine-year-old son and expects their second child in January.
+Down the pontoon, another young family has a nine-year-old son and expects their second child in January.
 When their son was little and went to school for the first time, he asked his classmates, "What is the name of your barge?"
 He thought everyone lived on a boat.

-Halloween never really caught on in France, so last year, we were surprised when a couple of our little neighbors came by in homemade costumes looking for a treat.
-While we were busy trying to put cocktail peanuts in a bag for them, they threw a handful of confetti on the pontoon in front of our boat to warn other kids that this house is a waste of time.
+Halloween never caught on in France, so last year, we were surprised when a couple of our little neighbors came by in homemade costumes looking for a treat.
+Unfortunately, while we were trying to put cocktail peanuts in a bag for them, they threw a handful of confetti on the pontoon in front of our boat to warn other kids that this house was a waste of time.
 You won't get any candy here!
-That was a social faux pas that we didn't want to repeat this year, so we searched high and low before finding anything that resembled Halloween treats at our local market.
+That was a social faux pas we wanted to avoid repeating this year, so we searched high and low before finding anything resembling Halloween treats at our local market.
 We paid dearly for the mini candy bars, but at least we would not have to suffer the stigma of confetti this year.

 We didn't know how many kids might come out Trick-or-Treating, but we knew the kids next door were planning to dress up for candy, so we asked their mom what time they might be coming by; we would be sure to be home.
 While we were out, we ran into our little friend's mom and reminded her that it was Halloween.
-We told her that we were prepared for Trick-or-Treaters this year, and she said that she hadn't thought about it but that she would come up with some sort of costume for her son.
+We told her that we were prepared for Trick-or-Treaters this year, and she said that she hadn't thought about it but would come up with a costume for her son.

-Just after dark we heard some ghostly noises, they got louder and louder and then there was a knock at our door.
+Just after dark, we heard some ghostly noises; they got louder and louder, and then there was a knock at our door.
 We looked at the window in the door, but we didn’t see anyone.
-Another knock, more scary noises, and we got up to investigate.
+Another knock, and more scary noises, and we got up to investigate.
 We opened the door and gasped in fear.
 Two little ghosts were at our door.
 We screamed, and they giggled.
 Their mom watched and smiled as her cute little kids tried to figure out what to do next.
-Halloween is not a tradition that has been handed down from parent to child here, so they didn’t know what to say, but they had heard that they might get some candy if they came prepared with a big sack.
-The little ghost was so busy giggling that it was up to her big brother to push forward his bag so that we could toss in several little candy bars.
-We were still smiling when we closed the door and waited for the next knock.
+Halloween is not a tradition handed down from parent to child here, so they didn’t know what to say, but they had heard that they might get some candy if they came prepared with a big sack.
+The little ghost was so busy giggling that it was up to her big brother to push forward his bag so we could toss in several little candy bars.
+We still smiled when we closed the door and waited for the next knock.